study

 See metal for more information.

-Imagine user wants to check if the 3D model exists (result as a text in Outputs[0]).
+Imagine user wants to check if a metaL is connected (result as a text in Outputs[0]).

 # Python script